rendx/SpringBootExperiments/README.md

 ## Brainwaves Code Generator

-This is a project to help people with generating code with his brain wave.
+This is a project to help people with generating code with his brainwaves.

 Code of Java/Python/HTML projects will be generated and built automatically just with thinking about it.